Good afternoon everyone!

 It is to face overt and covert sexism.
 The overt is more easily identifiable bad behavior including men claiming they are more rational/do better philosophy/are responsible for progress in philosophy.
 There’s too much sexual harassment and sexual intimidation.
 Then there are all the covert and more difficult to identify easily.
 A history of Great Philosophers course may not have one woman.
 Ditto for major anthologies on just about any topic in philosophy.
 A feminist philosopher may have a very difficult time getting a feminist piece published in one of the major journals even with anonymous review.
 The very subject matter may get an articlerejected.
 A great book to read on the subject is Women in Philosophy: What Needs to Change edited by Katrina Hutchinson and Fiona Jenkins.

-5. What motivated you to become a philosophy professor?
-What are the most important lesson you have taught your students?
+4. What motivated you to become a philosophy professor?
+What are the most important lessons you’ve taught your students?

 I fell in love with philosophy as an undergraduate.
 I knew that I wanted to be a professor.
 I had a disastrous three-day stint at a divinity school for my first venture into graduate school.
 I knew I wanted to study ethics, but I soon realized divinity school was not the right forum for me.
 I also fell in love with the philosopher Ludwig Wittgenstein and knew I had to study him.
 He’s been my intellectual companion ever since.